Board of Directors

 Public Posts from ALA Connect

-- Do you approve the Standards for Distance Learning Library Services?
+- Do you approve the 2017 ACRL Legislative Agenda?

-- Do you approve the Status of Academic Librarians Standards and Guidelines Review Task Force?
+- Do you approve the establishment of the Guidelines for Media Resources for Academic Libraries in Higher Education Task Force?

 ACRL Bylaws article IX section 1 states the Board of Directors shall consist of the officers of the Association, the chair of the Budget & Finance Committee, the ACRL councilor, and eight elected directors-at-large.
 The ACRL executive director shall be an ex-officio member without vote.